MGrin/DHExplorer/README.md

-# Digita Humanities: Data Explorer
+# Digital Humanities: Data Explorer

 ## Installation and run in local
 * **Setup Virtuoso database: ask @ehrmama about how to do this**